prisma/prisma-examples/CONTRIBUTING.md

 # Contribution Guidelines

+## Commit messages

+Please use [conventional commits](https://www.conventionalcommits.org) (also known as _semantic commits_) to ensure consistent and descriptive commit messages when submitting PRs.

 ## General guidelines

-We use [conventional commits](https://www.conventionalcommits.org) (also known as semantic commits) to ensure consistent and descriptive commit messages.

 Every example should follow a number of guidelines.